Eric Gill: Pigotts, Buckinghamshire 1928–1934

+In 1929, Douglas Cleverdon published Engravings by Eric Gill.
+This edition reproduced over a hundred of Gill's engravings on wood and metal up to the year 1927, and also included a complete chronological list of engravings, and a preface by Gill.

+By 1930 Gladys Gill had divorced her second husband after her first, Ernest Laughton, had been killed in the Battle of the Somme, and she and Eric appear, from his diary entries, to have resumed their incestuous relationship.
+Later that same year, the diaries record what Gill called his "experiments" with a dog.
+In September 1930, he was taken seriously ill with a variety of symptoms, including amnesia, and spent several weeks in hospital.

-The following two years were among the most creatively accomplished of Gill's career, with several notable achievements.
+The following two years were among the most creatively accomplished of Gill's career, with several achievements.
 The Hague and Gill press was established at Pigotts in 1931 and eventually printed 16 of Gill's own books and booklets while he also illustrated six other books for the company.
 For the Hague and Gill press he created the Joanna typeface, which was eventually adapted for commercial use by Monotype.
 He completed The Four Gospels, widely considered to be the finest of all the books produced by the Golden Cockerel Press, and began working on the sculpture Prospero and Ariel for the BBC's Broadcasting House in London.
 Throughout 1931 and into 1932, Gill worked on Prospero and Ariel, and four other works for the BBC, on site in central London.
 Carving in the open air up on scaffolding in the middle of London further increased Gill's public profile.
-Although Gill had accepted the BBC's choice of subject matter when he took the commission he didn't see its relevance and frequently claimed that the figures he created represented God the Father and God the Son, the latter complete with the marks of the stigmata.
+Although Gill had accepted the BBC's choice of subject matter when he took the commission, he did not see its relevance and frequently claimed that the figures he created represented God the Father and God the Son, the latter complete with the marks of the stigmata.